troglobit/myLinux/README.md

 upstream sources as possible.

-Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu and is only tested on Ubuntu 64-bit build hosts, using the standard Debian cross-toolchain.
-Pull requests for more targets are most welcome! :)
+Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu and is only tested on a Ubuntu 64-bit build host, using a [crosstool-NG][1] based [toolchain][2].
+Pull requests for more targets are most welcome!
+:)

-To try it out, simply clone this repository, then type:
+To try it out, simply clone this repository, install the dependencies listed in the Requirements section, then type:

     make